dnsimple/dnsimple-node/README.md

 });
 ```

-The value you provide will be appended to the default `User-Agent` the client uses.
-For example, if you use `my-app`, the final header value will be `dnsimple-node/x.x.x my-app` (note that it will vary depending on the client version).
+The value you provide will be prepended to the default `User-Agent` the client uses.
+For example, if you use `my-app`, the final header value will be `my-app dnsimple-node/x.x.x` (note that it will vary depending on the client version).

 ## Pagination